reanahub/reana-demo-helloworld/README.rst

    2018-01-26 10:48:31,145 - adage.controllerutils - INFO - no nodes can be run anymore and no rules are applicable
    2018-01-26 10:48:31,145 - adage - INFO - workflow completed successfully.

-We can now check if the output corresponds to the expected value.
-Since Yadage can not be configured yet to write output to a specific directory, we should look for the directory with the name we have given to the workflow inside analysis root ``helloworld`` in this case:
+Let us check if the output corresponds to the expected value.
+Since Yadage cannot be configured yet to write output to a specific directory, we should look for the directory with the name we have given to the workflow root step, which is ``helloworld`` in our case.
+Indeed:

 .. code-block:: console